Solar Guide

 Learn MoreFrequently Asked Questions

 Yes, solar makes strong financial sense in San Jose.
-With electricity costs at 31.9¢/kWh—nearly double the national average—solar panels provide significant savings for homeowners.
+With electricity rates at 31.9¢ per kWh—nearly double the national average—San Jose homeowners can save significantly with solar panels.

-Yes, solar panels typically increase home value in San Jose.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels typically increase home value in San Jose, CA. According to a Zillow study, solar panels increase home value by 4.1% on average across the United States.

 Yes, solar is financially worth it in San Jose.
-With electricity costs at 31.9¢/kWh—nearly double the national average—solar panels provide immediate bill reductions and long-term savings.
+With electricity rates at 31.9¢ per kWh—nearly double the national average—solar panels provide substantial long-term savings for homeowners.

-We are Palmetto Solar, a national solar company with a strong local focus in San Jose.
-Since 2020, we’ve completed over 7,123 installations across California, bringing clean energy solutions directly to your community.
+We are Palmetto Solar, a national company with strong local expertise in San Jose.
+Since 2020, we’ve completed over 7,123 installations across California, bringing clean energy solutions to communities throughout the state.